Volume 15, Issue 1 (Winter 2025) PTJ 2025, 15(1): 1-14 | Back to browse issues page

 Send citation to:

-Fasihi L, Shahrbanian S, Jahangiri M. Effects of Combined Training on Fatigue in People with Multiple Sclerosis: A Systematic Review and Meta-Analysis of Randomized Controlled Trials.
-PTJ 2025; 15 (1)
+Fasihi L, Shahrbanian S, Jahangiri M. Effects of Combined Training on Fatigue in Multiple Sclerosis: A Systematic Review and Meta-analysis of Randomized Controlled Trials.
+PTJ 2025; 15 (1) :1-14

 URL: http://ptj.uswr.ac.ir/article-1-665-en.html

-1- Department of Sport Science, Faculty of Humanities, Tarbiat Modares University, Tehran, Iran.
+1- Department of Sport Sciences, Faculty of Humanities, Tarbiat Modares University, Tehran, Iran.

-Purpose: One of the biggest factors reportedly interfering with the lives of those suffering with multiple sclerosis (MS) is fatigue.
-Prior research has demonstrated that combination training may benefit patients with MS. It hasn't been studied, nevertheless, how combined exercise can lessen fatigue in people with MS. The aim of this systematic review and meta-analysis was to summarize the results of studies that examine the effects of combined training on fatigue in individuals with MS.
+Purpose: One of the biggest factors reportedly interfering with the lives of individuals who suffer from multiple sclerosis (MS) is fatigue.
+Prior research has demonstrated that combined training may benefit patients with MS. However, it has not been studied how combined exercise can lessen fatigue in people with MS. This systematic review and meta-analysis summarizes the results of studies that examine the effects of combined training on fatigue in individuals with MS.

-Results: The study's requirements were satisfied by six RCTs with 279 participants.
-Using a random effect model of meta-analysis, the weighted mean differences of fatigue were 1.81 (2.83-0.79), p = 0.002.
-It appears that exercise training is useful in lowering fatigue in individuals with MS since all included randomized controlled trials (RCTs) revealed significant differences between the subjects assigned to the combined exercise group and the control group.
+Results: The study’s requirements were satisfied by six RCTs with 279 participants.
+Using a random effect model of meta-analysis, the weighted mean differences of fatigue were 1.81 (95% CI, 2.83%, 0.79%) with P=0.002.
+Accordingly, exercise training is useful in lowering fatigue in individuals with MS since all included RCTs revealed significant differences between the subjects assigned to the combined exercise group and the control group.

 Type of Study: Research | Subject: General